 We all know ducks are amazing pets and hatching their eggs can be quite exciting and a wonderful experience –if done right.
 There’s nothing like seeing those little beaks break open the eggs and witnessing a beautiful little duck take their first steps into the world.
-But in order to see that, what are the steps that you should take?
+So how do you hatch duck eggs?
+Here’s everything you need to know.
 Please note the information contained in this article is our recommendation of the conditions to hatch ducks and geese and it’s not meant to take the place of the instructions of your incubator.

 Receipt and Initial Care

 Once you buy eggs they’ll usually be shipped less than 1 day old.
 You can store them for about 5 to 7 days and it is best to store fertile eggs at about 60°F. Please remember: you’re not to refrigerate fertile eggs for hatching.
 Once the egg is warmed to the correct temperature for incubation the embryo will begin to develop!

 Once you have received your duck eggs it is time to put them in the incubator.
 Throughout the process remember to keep your incubator clean and disinfected to eliminate the possibility of bacteria growth and monitor it closely.

 - For incubation days 1-25, we recommend a temperature of 99.5°F for forced air incubators.
 For incubation days 26-28, reduce the temperature by 1°F.

 - If your incubator doesn’t have a fan, the temperature should be about 1-1.5°F higher.
 Contact your incubator manufacturer for an exact recommendation.